Grayshott Parish Council

 Agendas for all meetings are posted on the notice boards at the side of Warren Powell-Richards at The Square, at the Fox and Pelican and outside the main entrance to The Village Hall as well as being accessible from this website.

-Meetings are held monthly at 7.30pm usually on the 3rd Monday.
+Meetings are held monthly at 7.30pm usually on the 3rd Monday of each month.
 Meetings are held in the Grayshott Parish Council Office.

 Planning & Conservation